paul-hammant/tbd/content/game-changers/index.md

 minutes before.
 CI pipelines and delta-scripts for database table-shape migrations, in particular, were focused on.

 The 2010 'Continuous Delivery' book is the best selling result.
 It has been translated into three languages since, and both authors now have careers that further deliver/describe the benefits for clients.
+The book ties the foundational aspects of DevOps, Continuous Integration pipelines, and tight lean-inspired feedback loops together to get a broad and deep definition of how we should develop software collectively in 2010 and onwards.
+The pipelines work as much as anything else is a linear representation of Mike Cohn's "Test Pyramid" from his 2009 book, "Succeeding with Agile"{{< ext url="https://www.amazon.com/gp/product/0321579364" >}}.
+See Mike blog entry a month later too{{< ext url="https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid" >}}, as well as Martin's recap in 2012{{< ext url="https://martinfowler.com/bliki/TestPyramid.html" >}}.

 Dan North{{< ext url="https://dannorth.net" >}} (Mr BDD), Chris Read{{< ext url="https://www.linkedin.com/in/devopscread" >}}
 (an unsung DevOps pioneer) and Sam Newman{{< ext url="http://samnewman.io" >}} were also key the AOL advances.